google866650536d849124.html

 Proper Placement and Accessibility

-Smothering the Flames
+Smothering Flames Effectively

 Choosing the Right Fire Blanket